wbudic/LifeLog/Current Development Check List.md

 ## New Features of Minor Relevance
+* Theme colours to be revisited, bettered
+* Enable file attachment to log entries.
+* Enable Armour Mode
+> In this mode settings page is disabled.
+And can be enabled only by System Admin.
+* Provide About button and info.
+* &#10004; Implement sessioned category view mode.
 * &#10004; Config page, links on menu to sections.
-* Theme colours to be revisited, bettered
 * &#10004; Config Export of Log and Categories to be provided as a button..
 * &#10004; Provide Exclude an Category View (if posible multiple categories).
 Should have option to session or not.
 * &#10004; Provide Themes
 * &#10004; Enable sticky log entries
-* Enable file attachment to log entries.
-* Enable Armour Mode
-> In this mode settings page is disabled.
-And can be enabled only by System Admin.
-* Provide About button and info.
 * &#10004; Configuration page - JQuery look and feel implemented.
 * &#10004; Migration for data structural changes to be bettered.
 * &#10004; Floating side menu for links and navigation.